-I am interested in the interplay between geometry, topology and group theory, which puts me somewhere in the nexus of geometric group theory, geometric topology, and low-dimensional topology.
-I am particularly interested in the relationship between mapping class groups, Teichmüller geometry, and flat surfaces.
+I am interested in the interplay between geometry, topology, and group theory, which puts me somewhere in the nexus of geometric group theory, geometric topology, and low-dimensional topology.
+Recently, I have been particularly interested in hyperbolic geometry, dynamics on moduli spaces, Teichmüller theory, and mapping class groups.

 papers and preprints: